ikmb/dragen-variant-calling/docs/development.md

 Below follow some general points to be mindful of when updating the pipeline and drafting a new release.

+As a general comment, do not change any of the locally "installed" files and their paths, ever.
+The point of a versioned pipeline is that we should always be able to go back to an old version.
+Since not all parts of this pipeline can be included in this code base and must live on the cluster itself, these files should not be touched in any way!!

 ## Updating VEP version

 If VEP is updated, this necessitates the following changes:

-- re-computing all gene panels, starting from the gene lists under [gene_lists](../assets/panels/gene_lists)
+- re-computing all [gene panels](#adding-new-gene-panels), starting from the gene lists under [gene_lists](../assets/panels/gene_lists)
   - all panel reference coverages, for at least 100 BAM files that have been aligned with the to-be-used version of Dragen
-- the VEP [module](../modules/vep.nf) to reflect any necessary syntax changes (if any)
+- update the VEP [module](../modules/vep.nf) to reflect any necessary syntax changes (if any)
-- the local VEP references and plugins - as defined in the site-specific config [file](../conf/diagnostic.config)
+- install the matching local VEP references and plugins - as defined in the site-specific config [file](../conf/diagnostic.config)
+  - Download the VEP references from the EnsEMBL [FTP](https://ftp.ensembl.org/pub/release-109/variation/vep/) server and unpack them in the folder specified in the site-specific config
+  - Clone the EnsEMBL VEP [plugins](https://github.com/Ensembl/VEP_plugins) repo into the folder specified in the site-specific config and check out the appropriate version

 ## Updating exome kit(s)

+If you have added a new exome kit, or god forbid, changed an existing one, the following things need to be checked/updated:

+- Generate the target BED file as well as a bait and target interval list
+  - These files must be 'unpadded', meaning any padding to these regions are added by the pipeline later on
+- If needed, compute a new CNV reference panel for this kit (based on data generated with the kit beforehand!)
+- Update the [usage](usage.md) documentation to information user about the new kit and its name

+## Updating Dragen version

+Well, this is not gonna be fun ...

+- Update all panel reference coverages
+- Generate new CNV reference panels (for all relevant kits, using raw data generated with said kit and aligned using the new version of Dragen)
+- Perform validation of resulting variant calls against genome-in-a-bottle

 # Adding new gene panels